 NetSuite allows you to keep track of all vendors, which is an essential feature for companies receiving products from different places.

-The software does a great job of tracking your inventory items.
+It’s one of the best warehouse inventory management software and does a great job of tracking your stock.
 You can even do so by location if you have multiple warehouses.
 The system allows you to categorize products depending on their transactions or value.

 With NetSuite, you gain full traceability of your products’ lifecycle.
 You can track lots or serial numbers and break them down quickly to see all transactions.